xuanwang91/2025-ICDM-UGHS/index.md

 - Symposium Date: TBD

 ## How to Submit
-Please submit your papers electronically through the symposium's submission portal: TBD.
-The review process is single-blind, meaning that reviewers remain anonymous, but authors are not.
-All papers accepted by this symposium will be included in the Workshop Proceedings published by the IEEE Computer Society Press, and made available at the Conference.
+- Please submit your papers electronically through the symposium's submission portal: TBD.
+- The review process is single-blind, meaning that reviewers remain anonymous, but authors are not.
+- All papers accepted by this symposium will be included in the ICDM Workshop Proceedings published by the IEEE Computer Society Press, and made available at the Conference.
+- Each accepted paper must have at least one author to register the conference and present the paper in person during the symposium day at the conference.
+ICDM offers a one-day registration rate for undergraduate and high school symposium attendees.

 ## Program Committee Members
 TBD